Willie Jones Jr. Hanging Death Still Unsolved, Mississippi Activists Demand Justice At Town Hall Meeting

 Shortly thereafter, Townsend got a call from Alex’s mother saying that the couple was fighting.
 Townsend agreed to pick him up and left her home immediately.
 She placed a call to Alex while en route, but her brother’s girlfriend answered the phone.
 She told Townsend that everything had gone terribly wrong but didn’t elaborate.
 She was believed to be in shock after witnessing his murder.

 By the time Townsend made it to the Rankin residence, Jones was already dead and hanging from the tree in front of the house near the street.
-She and Willie Jones Sr. were told by authorities and Rankin’s brother’s girlfriend that their son had committed suicide.
+She and Willie Jones Sr. were told by authorities and Alex’s brother’s girlfriend that their son had committed suicide.

 The family believes that they are being stonewalled.
 They were not allowed to have any contact with his body at the crime scene nor were they allowed to ask anyone any questions.
 When they were finally allowed to see his body and take pictures at the funeral home, they saw signs of trauma including bruises, scratches, cuts, and what appeared to be cigarette burns.
 The Townsend-Jones family believes that Willie Jones Jr. was murdered and then hung from the tree to cover it up.